project-neon/NeonFCgui/README.md

 pip install -U Pillow
 ```

-Then, in order to start the program, run:
+Then, in order to start the program, with the version 3.12.1 of python, run:
 `python3 neonGUI.py`